XDF2018/SDSOC_CV_ML/readme.md

 Once the board boots, log in with the username **root** and password **root**.

-Before launching your gstreamer pipeline you need to set the display to the desired resolution.
-By default the Linux kernel will auto-negotiate the preferred resolution of your display, which in this case is likely to be 1080p.
-For this design you want to ouput 720p.
-To force the resolution change, enter the following command on the command line.

-    modetest -M xlnx -s 38@36:1280x720-60@RG24 -w 35:alpha:1 &

-**NOTE** This may seem cryptic, but modetest is a standard Linux application commonly used to force displays to different resolutions or perform other similar DRM/KMS setup tasks:

 At this point if you are only interested in seeing the application run please run the **facedetect.sh** script from the command prompt: